Tax Reform · Legislation · Q1 2026

 Participation exemption.
 Dividends from qualifying subsidiaries and gains on disposal of qualifying shares remain fully exempt at corporate level.
 No withholding tax on outbound dividends to non-residents.

 IP Box regime.
 The 80% notional deduction on qualifying IP income is unchanged.
-Effective rate is now 3% at the new 15% CIT rate — still the most competitive IP regime in the EU.
+Effective rate is now 3% at the new 15% CIT rate.
+Cyprus remains the most competitive IP jurisdiction in the EU by effective rate.

 Capital gains exemption.
 Profits on disposal of shares, bonds, and other qualifying securities remain fully exempt from Cyprus income tax and CGT.